Atticus.io Review: A Review of Dave Chesson’s Book Formatting Software

 When ready to choose your theme, you can easily switch between themes to try out various formats and compare the look and feel until you align with the perfect match for your kind of book.

-Importing / Exporting Feature
+Importing / exporting feature

 IMPORTING: You can easily import a current document from most formats.
 This is simple to do and is uploaded within 30 seconds or less.
 As of now, Atticus supports DOCX, MOBI, RTF, and EPUB file types for importing, with more options coming down the pipeline.